11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 Feature request tracking is managing and organizing requests for new features or improvements to existing features in a software product.
 Feature request tracking allows users to submit their ideas for new features or enhancements for a product.

-It involves capturing, prioritizing, and evaluating these requests and then tracking their progress as they are implemented.
+It involves capturing, prioritizing, and evaluating these requests and tracking their progress as they are implemented.
 This process helps ensure that the product and development team is working on the most critical features and say no to not-so-important feature requests, prioritized based on customer demand, feasibility, and cost, and delivered promptly and effectively.

 It can be managed through various tools, such as a spreadsheet, a project management tool, or a dedicated feature request tracking tool.
 Feature request tracking tools help track and manage user feature requests and suggestions.
-It organizes and prioritizes the requests so that developers can work on them accordingly.
+It organizes and prioritizes the requests so developers can work on them accordingly.

 How to choose a feature request tracking tool?